 - Part 1: Stand with your feet slightly wider than shoulder-width apart, your feet turned slightly outward and your hands clasped together in front of your chest with your elbows pushed outward.

-- Squat down as deeply as you comfortably can while remembering to keep your chest up and your knees out.
-Initiate the descent by pushing your hips back just before you bend your knees.
+- Squat down by pushing your hips back just before you bend your knees.
+Squat as deeply as you comfortably can while remembering to keep your chest up and your knees roughly aligned with your feet.

 - Part 2: At the bottom of your fifth rep, stay in the squat position and use your elbows to push your knees outward a little more.
 Hold this position for five seconds and then stand up.